Customs Warehousing and Preferential Origin

 HMRC must authorise you to operate a Customs Warehouse or be authorised as a 'Depositor' in someone else's Warehouse.

 When goods are in a Customs Warehouse, they are considered to have never landed in that country.
 An excellent way to explain this is to consider goods moving by sea.
-If the goods are shipped from South Africa and come straight off a vessel into a Customs Warehouse in Holland, they are regarded as not being landed in Holland from a Customs perspective.
-Even though they do physically land in Holland, the goods are still South African.
-If they are exported to the UK from the Warehouse in Holland, they remain of South African origin.
+If the goods are shipped from Mexico and come straight off a vessel into a Customs Warehouse in Holland, they are regarded as not being landed in Holland from a Customs perspective.
+Even though they physically land in Holland, the goods are still Mexican.
+If they are exported to the UK from the Warehouse in Holland, they remain of Mexican origin.

-There is often some confusion around this; I once dealt with the above scenario.
-The UK company bought some fruit juice from a Dutch brokerage, which they had imported into a Customs Warehouse operated by a third party in Holland.
-The Dutch broker managed to get a Preference certificate (EUR1) from Holland to say the goods were of South African origin.
+A UK company purchased a fleet of cars from a Dutch brokerage.
+The cars were imported into a Customs Warehouse in the Netherlands operated by a third party.
+The Dutch broker obtained a Preference certificate (EUR1) from the Netherlands, indicating that the goods were of Mexican origin.

 So, what were the issues here?

-• Firstly, the Dutch broker acted incorrectly; they should have never issued, or been able to get, a Preference certificate from Dutch Customs to export South African goods in a Customs Warehouse in NL to the UK.
+• Firstly, the Dutch broker acted incorrectly; they should never have issued or been able to get a Preference certificate from Dutch Customs to export Mexican goods in a Customs Warehouse in NL to the UK.

-• The goods had not been altered, so there was no possibility that Preference could be claimed under the UK/EU TCA, and the Forwarder should have been aware of this.
+• The goods had not been altered, so there was no possibility of Preference being claimed under the UK/EU TCA, and the Forwarder should have been aware of this.
 He was arranging the transport from the Customs Warehouse to the UK, so he could not claim ignorance that the goods were being removed from a Customs Warehouse, as there was supporting documentation.

-• The Forwarder should have gained further information from the UK principal who instructed him to clear the goods in the UK before he did anything if he wasn’t unequivocal.
-As the UK importer issued no specific instructions to him and gave him autonomy over the movement, basically, he made what could be considered a fraudulent claim of a trade agreement, which did not apply to these goods in the UK importers name.
+• The Forwarder should have obtained further information from the UK principal, who instructed that the goods be cleared in the UK before taking any action if there was any uncertainty.
+As the UK importer issued no specific instructions and granted autonomy over the movement, a potentially fraudulent claim was made under a trade agreement that did not apply to these goods in the UK importer's name.

-• If this hadn’t been picked up by the UK importer's compliance team and had been discovered in an HMRC audit, not only would the UK importer have to pay the duty, but they would potentially have been fined, as the Forwarder was a direct representative of the UK importer.
+• If the UK importer's compliance team had not picked this up and had not discovered it in an HMRC audit, not only would the UK importer have to pay the duty, but they would potentially have been fined, as the Forwarder was a direct representative of the UK importer.

-So, what should have been the correct procedure to remove the goods from the Customs Warehouse and claim Preference under a trade agreement?
+What should have been the correct procedure for removing the goods from the Customs Warehouse and claiming Preference under a trade agreement?

-• Firstly, the broker who was the seller of the goods to the UK entity should have approached the manufacturer of the goods in South Africa to get a Preference certificate or make an Origin declaration, as appropriate, to confirm that the goods met the preferential origin rules of the UK- SOUTH AFRICA trade agreement because the goods were being exported to the UK from a Customs Warehouse so were not considered as having landed in NL.
+• Firstly, the broker who sold the goods to the UK entity should have approached the manufacturer of the goods in Mexico to get a Preference certificate or make an Origin declaration, as appropriate, to confirm that the goods met the preferential origin rules of the UK - Mexico trade agreement because the goods were being exported to the UK from a Customs Warehouse, and so were not considered to have landed in NL.

 • Secondly, the operator of the Customs Warehouse should have obtained a "certificate of non-manipulation" from Customs to confirm that the goods had not been altered in any way whilst they were in the Customs Warehouse.

-• The UK forwarder could then clear the goods on arrival to the UK and claim the preference of the UK – SA trade agreement because he had followed the correct procedure and had the proper documentation to support his claim.
+• The UK forwarder could then clear the goods on arrival in the UK and claim the Preference of the UK - MEX trade agreement because he had followed the correct procedure and had the proper documentation to support his claim.

 Customs Warehousing Explained - Technical Workshop